 "Smart contracts" are a digital version of a traditional contract.
 They allow you to exchange money, property, or any valuable item through the blockchain, without a middleman or third party.
 In other words, a smart contract allows you to say, “if this happens, then this other thing happens.”

-A bitcoin transaction is one example of a smart contract.
+A bitcoin transaction is not a smart contract.
 On the Bitcoin network, you can send or receive money without going through a bank.
 (Example: if I send you bitcoin, then I no longer have the bitcoin in my wallet, and you own the bitcoin.)

 On the Ethereum network, however, smart contracts have uses beyond exchanging money.
 You can actually use a smart contract to buy and sell a house, track your health, and more.
 (Example: if I sign my name here, then I own the house, and you no longer own it.)